meisam-wiki/telescreen/README.md

 ### Installation
 Telescreen uses [Selenium](https://github.com/SeleniumHQ/selenium/) to control a local web browser.
 It also depends on the wget python package to download the images and cache them locally.
-You can simpley install these using the Python's package installer (pip) as:
+You can simply install these using the Python's package installer (pip) as:

 ```sh
 $ sudo apt-get install python3 pip3